Sorry, you need to enable JavaScript to visit this website.

 Danish Youth Council

-Among DUF’s projects is the programme Dialogue Ambassadors that teaches young people how to express their own opinions and listen to and respect other people’s opinions.
+Among DUF’s projects is the programme Dialogue Ambassadors which teaches young people how to express their own opinions and listen to and respect other people’s opinions.
 The ambassadors advance intercultural awareness and overcome prejudices.

 The programme targets young people from Denmark, Egypt, Tunisia, and Jordan.

 The programme has been externally evaluated by Als Research.
-Among other things, the report concludes that the programme strengthens the cooperation between groups of young people with different social, political and religious backgrounds and that the programme decreases the level of conflict.
+Among other things, the report concludes that the programme strengthens the cooperation between groups of young people with different social, political, and religious backgrounds and that the programme decreases the level of conflict.

 DUF has produced a dialogue handbook in Danish and English

 Furthermore, the very objective of non-formal general education (folkeoplysning) is to advance democratic understanding and active citizenship.
 Via the Act on Non-formal General Adult Education (folkeoplysningsloven, LBK nr 1115 af 31/08/2018), it is possible to receive funding for projects.
-See section 2.1
+See section 2.1.

 Young people's rights